Contents

 Natural Light.

-Residences are becoming greener.
+Residences are ending up being greener.
 Conserving energy is a significant foundation of residential LEED certification.
-LEED houses use up to 30% less energy than non-LEED homes.
-Skylights bring totally free, clean, natural light into homes, lowering the quantity of synthetic light required in a home.
+LEED homes use up to 30% less energy than non-LEED homes.
+Skylights bring free, clean, natural light into houses, decreasing the amount of artificial light required in a home.

 Heat Gain When Needed.